wuyadie/SerialProxy/README.md

                                                ---[SERIAL]--- | USB To SERIAL Adapter |
                                                               -------------------------
 ```
-An optional second PC can be used against memory analysis by any anticheat.
+An optional second PC can be used to circumvent any memory analysis by any anticheat.

 # Features
 - Set Mouse Cursor Position (Relative X,Y)